viodotcom/vio-app-assignment/INSTRUCTIONS.md

 We will evaluate the assignment according to the following aspects:

-- Correctness, bug free implementation according to the requirements
+- **Correctness:** bug free implementation according to the requirements
-- Code quality, how clean, readable, organized and future proof your code is
+- **Code quality:** how clean, readable, organized and future proof your code is
-- Visual implementation, how close your component implementation is to the supplied designs
+- **Visual implementation:** how close your component implementation is to the supplied designs
-- Quality assurance, how much confidence your automated tests add to the implementation
+- **Quality assurance:** how much confidence your automated tests add to the implementation

 ### Bonus points